linode/docs/docs/networking/vpn/configure-openvpn-client-devices.md

 ### OS X

-Apple OS X does not natively support the OpenVPN protocol and there is no community project to release pre-built OpenVPN binaries; to use OpenVPN on OS X you must compile from source.

-Instead, [Tunnelblick](https://tunnelblick.net/) is a free and open source application that lets you control OpenVPN connections on OS X. Tey have an excellent installation guide [here](https://www.tunnelblick.net/cInstall.html).
+Apple OS X does not natively support the OpenVPN protocol.
+[Tunnelblick](https://tunnelblick.net/) is a free and open source application that lets you control OpenVPN connections on OS X. They have an excellent installation guide [here](https://www.tunnelblick.net/cInstall.html).

 {: .note }
 >